Bubble memory: Further applications

 In 2007, the idea of using microfluidic bubbles as logic (rather than memory) was proposed by MIT researchers.
-The bubble logic would use nanotechnology and has been demonstrated to have access times of 7 ms, which is faster than the 10 ms access times that contemporary hard drives had, though it is slower than the access time of traditional RAM and of traditional logic circuits, making the proposal not commercially practical.
+The bubble logic would use nanotechnology and has been demonstrated to have access times of seven milliseconds, which is faster than the ten-millisecond access times that contemporary hard drives had, though it is slower than the access time of traditional RAM and of traditional logic circuits, making the proposal not commercially practical.

-IBM's 2008 work on racetrack memory is essentially a 1-dimensional version of bubble, bearing an even closer relationship to the original serial twistor concept.
+IBM's 2008 work on racetrack memory is essentially a one-dimensional version of bubble, bearing an even closer relationship to the original serial twistor concept.